When did Tomorrow's Leaders Today (TLT) become a program of Leadership Lackawanna?

 Is this program available in other regions around the country?

 There are over 1,000 community leadership programs like Leadership Lackawanna throughout the country.
-For other leadership related news, books, and web resources, visit our parent company, the Association of Leadership Professionals.
+For other leadership related news, books, and web resources, visit our parent company, the Association of Leadership Programs.

-What opportunities are available to me after graduating from the program?
+What opportunities are available to me after graduating from a Leadership Lackawanna program?

 What is the class size?